albertsango-Trimble/CrossSectionChecker/README.md

   to that browser/device — they aren't shared across users or synced to the Trimble Connect project.
 Re-upload the CSV on another machine if needed.
-- Position values for section planes and markups are in millimeters, consistent with the `SectionPlane` and `LineMarkup` APIs.
+- Position values for the section box and markups are in millimeters, consistent with the `SectionBox` and `LineMarkup` APIs.
+- Only one section box can exist at a time (a Trimble Connect API limitation), so this tool always replaces the previous one rather than layering multiple sections.

 ## Files